Vitamin D is an extremely important vitamin that has powerful effects on several systems throughout your body (1).

 However, the researchers who analyzed the studies noted that the dosages of vitamin D in controlled studies were often very low.

-In addition, they noted that some of the studies may not have lasted long enough to see the effect of taking supplements on mood.
+In addition, they observed that some of the studies may not have lasted long enough to see the effect of taking supplements on mood.

-One study on patients who had dental surgery found that certain aspects of healing were compromised by vitamin D deficiency (24).
+One study on people who had dental surgery found that certain aspects of healing were compromised by vitamin D deficiency (24).